Wednesday, March 26, 2008

 fruits in Store B. The spreadsheet can also serve as a checklist to use

-11. Buy frozen veggies.
+when you’re compiling your shopping list. - Buy frozen veggies.
 While fresh veggies are a

 little better, frozen veggies are almost as good, and much better than

 nothing.
-And since you can keep them in the freezer, they rarely go bad.
+And since you can keep them in the freezer, they rarely go bad. - When you’re running low, write it down.

 Don’t wait until you run out. when you see there’s only